 4. Searching for Information

 Searching for the information they need to get their work done can be a significant time-waster for your team.
-According to a study by IDC, 36% of a typical knowledge worker’s day is spent “looking for and consolidating information spread across a variety of systems.”
+Workers on average spend 36% of their day looking for and consolidating information, according to CMS Wire.
+But 44% of the time, they can't find the information.

 There is a way to get all of the information everyone needs to complete a project or manage a process in one place.
-According to The Forrester Wave™: Enterprise Collaborative Work Management, Q4 2016, CWM platforms “[reduce] the need to search through email threads to find related communications.”
+The Forrester Wave™: Enterprise Collaborative Work Management Tools For The Enterprise, Q4 2018, CWM platforms “serve as the work system of record for teams, especially those that contribute to the creation of digital content.”
 CWM platforms also integrate with content management solutions such as Box, Google Drive, and Microsoft OneDrive for Business, so updated content is associated with the designated workspace or task and easily available to the entire team.
 This further helps to reduce time wasted searching for attachments in email.

 5. Reacting to Interruptions

-By automating approval requests and update requests, your team can help cut down on those interruptions.
+By automating repetitive, manual tasks such as approvals, status updates, and reminders, your team can help cut down on those interruptions.
 People can respond when they have a moment, without being actively interrupted.
-You may also want to establish and communicate “interruption-free” blocks of time with your team, so they can have some time that’s free from interruptions for deep work.
+You may also want to establish and communicate “interruption-free” blocks of time with your team so they can have some time that’s free from interruptions for deep work.

 Create More Time for High-Value Work